Welcome to the EarthCARE ESA Validation Portal.

 The EarthCARE mission aims to improve the representation and understanding of the Earth's radiative balance in climate and numerical weather forecast models by acquiring vertical profiles of clouds and aerosols, as well as the radiances at the top of the atmosphere.
 Aerosols control cloud properties, while clouds control the production of precipitation and convection influences stratospheric humidity.
 The observations of EarthCARE will therefore lead to more reliable climate predictions and better weather forecasts through the improved representation of processes involving clouds, aerosol and radiation.

 The satellite will weigh about 2350 kilograms (including propellant) and will be placed in a quasi-polar orbit of 97° inclination at an altitude of about 400 kilometres.
-Its launch is scheduled for September 2023.
+Not only is the entire satellite qualification programme progressing nominally, but finally the technical assessment has been completed to allow agreement on the way forward to replace the original Russian Soyuz launcher.
+Final contractual negotiations are underway for a slot reserved for EarthCARE launch with VEGA-C, retaining Falcon 9 as a backup solution.
 The four instruments of the payload consist of an Atmospheric Lidar, a Broad-Band Radiometer and a Multi-Spectral Imager developed by ESA, and a Cloud Profiling Radar developed by JAXA.
 This instrument suite has been optimised to provide co-located samples of the state of the atmosphere along the satellite flight track.

 EarthCARE Mission resources